haxsaw/hikaru/docs/model-releases-and-versions.rst

 - __init__.py: imports all symbols from the default version sub-package (more on this below) and also ensures that the deprecations overrides are loaded.
-- deprecations.py: defines certain deprecations that Hikaru core must watch out for when using this model package's objects; this provides a way for the core to dis-ambiguate certain situations.
+- deprecations.py: defines certain deprecations that Hikaru core must watch out for when using this model package's objects; this provides a way for the core to disambiguate certain situations.
 Not usually needed by anyone but the core.
 - unversioned.py: objects defined in the K8s API that don't seem to have an accompanying version number.
 - versions.py: contains a single global variable, `versions`, that is a list of strings that names the set of version